 - c) Print a copy of the page and attach to Form D. This will be your "supporting document". - d) Note: If the program covers multiple geographic regions, use the average of all the Free and Reduced-Price Meals percentages as the percentage to enter on Form D, Section 6. - 10.
 Section 7 Amount must be rounded to the nearest dollar. - 11.
-Section 8 Enter the source name and dollar amounts.
+Section 8 Enter the source name and select funding status and amount for each source.
 If the applicant has a new program, only enter data in the peach color columns.
 If the applicant has an existing program, only enter data in the green color columns.
-Delete unused rows.